flutter/website/src/docs/development/data-and-backend/state-mgmt/declarative.md

 Source drawing for the png above: : https://docs.google.com/drawings/d/1RDcR5LyFtzhpmiT5-UupXBeos2Ban5cUTU0-JujS3Os/edit?usp=sharing
 {% endcomment %}

-When the state of your app changes (for example, the user flips a switch in the settings screen), you change the state, and that triggers a redraw of the user interface.
-There is no imperative changing of the UI itself (like `widget.setText`) — you change the state, and the UI rebuilds from scratch.
+When the state of your app changes
+(for example, the user flips a switch in the settings screen), you change the state, and that triggers a redraw of the user interface.
+There is no imperative changing of the UI itself
+(like `widget.setText`)&mdash;you change the state, and the UI rebuilds from scratch.

-Read more about the declarative approach to UI programming [in the get started guide](/docs/get-started/flutter-for/declarative).
+Read more about the declarative approach to UI programming [in the get started guide].

 The declarative style of UI programming has many benefits.
 Remarkably, there is only one code path for any state of the UI.
-You describe what the UI should look like for any given state, once — and that is it.
+You describe what the UI should look like for any given state, once&mdash;and that is it.

+At first,
-At first, this style of programming might not seem as intuitive as the imperative style.
+this style of programming might not seem as intuitive as the imperative style.
 This is why this section is here.
 Read on.

+[in the get started guide]: /docs/get-started/flutter-for/declarative